Coronavirus: Thomas Frank wants all Premier League fixtures this weekend postponed to 'break the chain' on Covid

 Speaking ahead of his side's trip to Southampton on Saturday, Frank said he had been in touch with the Premier League, as well as other managers in the league who he said are in agreement.

-Frank was told mid-press conference that there were four additional positive Covid-19 cases within the Brentford camp, taking the total among players at staff at the club to 13.
+Frank was told mid-press conference that there were four additional positive Covid-19 cases within the Brentford camp, taking the total among players and staff at the club to 13.

 Brentford's clash with Manchester United on Tuesday was postponed due to a Covid outbreak in the United camp, and Frank feels drastic action is needed to ensure the problem does not get any worse.